 But our TOS literary block will only make our decisions that much more interesting.

 There are two solutions to brain-computing interfaces – invasive and noninvasive.
 The latter is easier to implement and will generate less backlash.
 In a way, we’re already taking steps toward it with the data that Alexa and other devices gather from our lives.
 Honestly, the public might embrace it simply because we would get something in return for the loss of privacy – command and control of our AR (and possibly VR) tech devices.

-Whether or not we go the invasive route depends on a host of factors, including public perception.
-Simply put, it’s a difficult bridge to cross.
+Whether or not we go the invasive route depends on a host of factors, including public acceptance.
+Step outside the diehard tech community and it’s a difficult bridge to cross.
 For some, it may be like nuclear weapons, a place where we draw the line.
 On the other hand, we could see it like nuclear power, where many conclude that the benefits outweigh the consequences.

 Similar technology, just different questions.
 Do we want to heat our homes?
 Or blow up the world?